What is a learning management system (LMS)?

 A learning management system is a software application or web-based technology used to plan, implement and assess a specific learning process.
 It's used for e-learning practices and, in its most common form, consists of two elements: a server that performs the base functionality and a user interface (UI) that is operated by instructors, students and administrators.

-Typically, a learning management system provides an instructor with a way to create and deliver content, monitor student participation and assess student performance.
-A learning management system may also provide students with the ability to use interactive features such as threaded discussions, video conferencing and discussion forums.
+Typically, an LMS provides an instructor with a way to create and deliver content, monitor student participation, and assess student performance.
+It might also provide students with interactive features, such as threaded discussions, video conferencing and discussion forums.

 What are learning management systems used for?

-Another common use of LMSes in corporate environments is for employee development and retention.
-The LMS can be used to assign the necessary courses to current employees to ensure they are developing effective job skills, remain informed about product changes and maintain relevant knowledge through new product and compliance training.
+Employee development and retention is another way LMSes are used in businesses.
+The system assigns courses to employees to ensure they are developing effective job skills, remain informed about product changes, and have requisite product and compliance knowledge.